In this chapter, you will learn about the basic concepts of data schemas and how data are independent of one another within a database.

 - View Schema

-Logical schema can be defined as the design of database at logical level.
+A logical schema can be defined as the design of the database at its logical level.
 In this level, the programmers as well as the database administrator (DBA) work.
-At this level data can be described as certain types of data records which can be stored in the form of data structures.
-However, the internal details (such as implementation of data structure) will be remaining hidden at this level.
+At this level, data can be described as certain types of data records which can be stored in the form of data structures.
+However, the internal details (such as an implementation of data structure) will be remaining hidden at this level.

-For example: Let suppose, you are storing students’ information in a student’s table.
-At physical level these records are described as chunks of storage (in bytes, gigabytes, terabytes or higher) in memory and these elements often remain hidden from the programmers.
-Then comes the logical level; here in logical level these records can be illustrated as fields and attributes along with their data type(s), their relationship among each other can be logically implemented.
-The programmers generally work at this level because they are aware of such things about database systems.
-At view level, user can able to interact with system, with the help of GUI and enter the details at the screen.
+For example: Let suppose, you are storing students' information on a student's table.
+At the physical level, these records are described as chunks of storage (in bytes, gigabytes, terabytes or higher) in memory, and these elements often remain hidden from the programmers.
+Then comes the logical level; here in logical level these records can be illustrated as fields and attributes along with their data type(s), their relationship with each other can be logically implemented.
+Programmers generally work at this level because they are aware of such things about database systems.
+At view level, a user can able to interact with the system, with the help of GUI and enter the details on the screen.
 The users are not aware of the fact how the data is stored and what data is stored; such details are hidden from them.